ScreamingHawk/phone-saver/Privacy.md

 ### Use of Data

-The crash reports data that may be collected is done so the developer is made aware of the bug in the app and makes fixes to keep the app functioning properly.
+The data that may be collected when crash reports are sent or wehn unsupported files/feature is requested, is to provide information to assist the developer make fixes and make the app more efficient for utilization.

 ## Security Of Data